richardbiely/gaia-ecs/README.md

 q.ToArray(entities);
 ```

-Query creates a cache internally.
-Therefore, the first usage is a little bit slower than the subsequent usage is going to be.
-You likely use the same query multiple times in your program, often without noticing.
-Because of that, caching becomes useful as it avoids wasting memory and performance when finding matches.

 ### Simple iteration
 The simplest way to iterate over data is using ecs::World::ForEach.<br/>
 It provides the least room for optimization (that does not mean the generated code is slow by any means) but is very easy to read.

 ```cpp
 w.ForEach([&](Position& p, const Velocity& v) {
   p.x += v.x * dt;